telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-report-viewer/api-reference/reportviewer/methods/reportsource().md

 # The `reportSource()` method of the HTML5 Report Viewer

 Gets the current report source - report and parameters.
+The viewer's report source is updated dynamically as the users navigate between reports and change parameter values.

 Returns: an object with properties: